 In this article, you'll see how process mining helps to optimize the purchase-to-pay process with process mining and get 3 practical tips for how this is done with our process mining software, QPR ProcessAnalyzer.

 Purchase-to-Pay process steps generally include:

-- Purchase Requisition (PR) created – a request to make a purchase and get the necessary approvals made in your procurement system was created.
+- Purchase Requisition (PR) created – a request to make a purchase and get the necessary approvals in your procurement system has been created.

-- Purchase Order created (PO) – A purchase order with line items for the goods being procured was created.
+- Purchase Order (PO) created – A purchase order with line items for the goods being procured has been created.

-- Purchase Order Header (POH) Goods Receipt – The goods arrived in your physical storage and were logged in your (warehouse management) system.
+- Goods Receipt – The goods arrived in your physical storage and were logged in your (warehouse management) system.

-- Invoice Received – The vendor sent you an invoice for the goods.
+- Invoice Receipt – The vendor sent you an invoice for the goods.